vdhicts/csr-generator/README.md

 ## About Vdhicts

-[Vdhicts](https://www.vdhicts.nl) is the name of my personal company for which I work as freelancer.
+[Vdhicts](https://www.vdhicts.nl) is the name of my company for which I work as a freelancer.
 Vdhicts develops and implements IT solutions for businesses and educational institutions.